The Brasselet-Sch\"urmann-Yokura conjecture on $L$-classes of singular varieties: An identity in the Grothendieck group of varieties

+\begin{re} The cubical hyperresolutions constructed in \cite[Section 5.2, Theorem 5.26]{PeSte:2008} are projective of degree 1.
+We also note that all morphisms involved in the cubical hyperresolution are projective. \end{re}

+Let $K_0(var/X)$ be the relative Grothendieck group of varieties over $X$.
+There is a cubical hyperresolution with associated semi-simplicial resolution $\varepsilon\colon X_{\bullet}\to X$ that is projective of degree 1, such that the following identity holds in $K_0(var/X)$:

+The identity (\ref{Eq1}) follows by considering the projective of degree 1 cubical hyperresolution constructed in the proof of \cite[Theorem~5.26]{PeSte:2008}, see Remark \ref{re:PeStecub}, observing that the corresponding discriminant square \cite[(V-11)]{PeSte:2008} at each step of the construction is cartesian, and applying the additivity relation of $K_0(var/X)$ to it.

-Iterating we obtain the same statement for generic linear sections of arbitary codimension. \end{re} \proof The proof of the first assertion is an inspection on the construction of Section 5.2,~\cite{PeSte:2008}, combined with the fact that if $|L|\subset (\PP^M_{\C})^*$ is a linear system without base points in a smooth projective manifold $Z\subset\PP^M_\C$, then a generic hyperplane section $Z\cap H$ in $|L|$ is smooth. \endproof
+\begin{lem} Let $\{Z_I\}_{I\subseteq [n]}$ be a projective of degree 1 cubical hyperresolution of a projective variety $X\subset \PP^N_{\C}$.
+Let $H\in (\PP^N_{\C})^*$ be a generic hyperplane.
+Then, the cubical scheme formed taking the fibre product of $\{Z_I\}_{I\subseteq [n]}$ by $X\cap H$ is a projective of degree 1 cubical hyperresolution of $X\cap H$.
+Furthermore, a variation $H_t$ of the generic hyperplane where $H_t\in U\subset (\PP^N_{\C})^*$ is a small neighborhoud of the point $H_0$ in the dual projective space $(\PP^N_{\C})^*$, yields a topologically trivial family of cubical hyperresolutions.
+Iterating we obtain the same statement for generic linear sections of arbitary codimension. \end{lem} \proof The proof of the first assertion is an inspection on the construction of the cubical hyperresolution in~\cite[Section 5.2]{PeSte:2008}, combined with the fact that if $|L|\subset (\PP^M_{\C})^*$ is a linear system without base points in a smooth projective manifold $Z\subset\PP^M_\C$, then a generic hyperplane section $Z\cap H$ in $|L|$ is smooth. \endproof